gvSIGAssociation/gvnix/readme.md

    roo/shell/src/main/java/org/springframework/roo/shell/AbstractShell.java

+* Modify and commit gvNIX version from pom.xml on every addons.
+Modify version and SNAPSHOT to RELEASE

 * Update if necessary the Roo source code version (tag or head) into 'roo' folder with git

 * Update Roo version reference into gvNIX parent pom.xml (roo.version)